RealYukiSan/chat_app/pseudocode.md

 Client disconnected
 ```

-But what caused the recv error to be triggered is still mysterious. maybe recv_len < expected len cause this error?
+But what caused the recv error to be triggered is still mysterious. maybe recv_len < expected len cause this error? see [the comment section on this commit](https://github.com/Reyuki-san/chat_app/blob/9441e97b14d010224d1b735540f614a0b1b6c049/client.c#L77)

 </details>